-We need to cover the basics first, so let’s take a look at how these plans work.
-First up, you choose a mobile operator, then you choose the kind of phone you want, then you choose the kind of pay monthly plan that you want (so many decisions!) and finally, you sign a contract.
+The traditional mobile phone contract is a relatively simple concept.
+First up, you choose a mobile network operator; then you decide the kind of phone you want, then you select the type of pay monthly plan that you want and finally, you sign a contract.
 You'll be paying a set monthly price, so you'll get a bill each month.
-Included in that monthly price will be a limit for the amount of calling minutes, text messages and mobile data that you can use.
-And that’s pretty much it.
-Easy, right?
-But hold up there, you need to know the whole story…
+Included in that monthly price will be a limit to the amount of calling minutes, text messages and mobile data that you can use.

-Contract phone shopping isn't quite as complicated as some people make it out to be though.
-There are really only three basic steps.
-Firstly, you'll need to decide what kind of phone you want (though if this doesn’t matter too much for you can skip this step).
-Have a look around, read some reviews, watch hands-on YouTube videos and see what you fancy, that simple.
+Contract phone shopping isn't quite as complicated as some people make it out to be, though.
+There are only three basic steps.
+Firstly, you'll need to decide what kind of phone you want.
+Have a look around, read some reviews, watch hands-on YouTube videos and see what takes your fancy.

 Thirdly, you need to decide on a network operator.
 Look at which operators offer the best prices on the size of contracts you're looking for with the handset that you want, and that's it, you're done.

-You will need to think about a couple of other things though.
-First, some operators are offering 4G data on their contract phone plans these days.
-4G will give you faster mobile internet, but not everywhere has 4G coverage and 4G data plans are more expensive.
-If in doubt, use a coverage checker to find if you're going to get good 4G coverage!
+You will need to think about a couple of other things, though.
+First, most operators are offering 4G data on their contract phone plans these days but not all.
+4G will give you faster mobile internet, but not everywhere has 4G coverage.
+4G data plans are also more expensive.
+If in doubt, use a coverage checker to find if you're going to get good 4G coverage.

 You may also be offered a choice of contract lengths.
-Usually longer contracts are a bit cheaper each month, but you will be committed for a longer period of time!
+Usually, more extended contracts are a bit cheaper each month, but you will be committed for a longer period.
 Finally, it's always worth being a little flexible about the handset that you want, since prices can vary quite a bit between models and network providers.
 Having a couple of options will mean that you have more choice and are more likely to get a cheaper monthly bill.

-In a nutshell a pay monthly contract phone gives you flexibility, manageable payments and larger monthly allowances.
+In a nutshell, a pay monthly contract phone gives you flexibility, easy payments, and larger monthly allowances.
 It also means you can get the latest phone without having to pay for it outright.
 But as we've mentioned, it's not the cheapest way of doing things.

 Our most popular deals are the standard pay monthly deals that combine a set amount of minutes, text messages and data.
 With contracts starting from as little as £5.99 on some devices and the majority of phones completely free; you can be sure to find a contract phone to meet your needs.

-TigerMobiles.com offer two choices to claim money back.
-If you want it instantly we offer auto-cashback that gets paid into your account.
-If you’re after a better deal you can also choose cashback by redemption where over the course of your contract you send in a bill and claim back your money at regular intervals.
-This opens the possibility of making some huge savings.
+TigerMobiles.com compare deals that have two choices to claim money back.
+If you want it instantly, we compare auto-cashback deals that get paid into your account instantly.
+If you’re after a cheaper monthly deal, you can also choose cashback by redemption where over the course of your contract you send in a bill and claim back your money at regular intervals.
+This opens the possibility of making some bigger savings.

 Luckily the customer service team here at TigerMobiles.com live and breathe mobile phones.
 We review phones in depth and pass that advice onto you.

 So whether you have smaller hands and want a smaller “mini” phone.
-Or maybe you love the new phablet design and want to know which best suits your needs and budget – simply consult our knowledge-base and ask a question or contact us via the contact form.
+Or maybe you love the new larger bezel-less screen design and want to know which best suits your needs and budget – just consult our knowledge-base and ask a question or contact us via our contact form.